The importance of being Hygge

 “A quality of cosiness and comfortable conviviality that engenders a feeling of contentment or well-being (regarded as a defining characteristic of Danish culture)”

 For me hygge epitomises cosy, and cosy is the way I like to live my life and have done for as long as I can remember.
 However, the word hygge did not enter my vocabulary until 2016 or thereabouts.

-Magazines started to print articles about hygge accompanied by idyllic images of Scandinavian style homes.
+Magazines started to print articles about hygge accompanied by idyllic images of Scandinavian-style homes.
 We were encouraged to buy Meik Wiking’s Little Book of Hygge, the Danish way to live well.
 It became a best seller.
-Denmark was ranked as one of the worlds happiest nations, a nation who burns more candles than any other nation in the world.
+Denmark was ranked as one of the world's happiest nations, a nation that burns more candles than any other nation in the world.
 I reckon I can give them a run for their money in the candle burning department my husband will most definitely concur

 I am passionate about Christmas.
 As soon as the festive season ends, I begin planning the next one, so imagine my delight when I read these words written by Wiking

 “Even though it is possible to hygge all year round, only once a year is hygge the ultimate goal of an entire month”

 “Sweets are hyggelige.
 Cake is hyggeligt.
 Coffee or hot chocolate are hyggeligt too.
 Carrot sticks not so much”